-"Dissolution or annulment of your marriage may automatically change your spouse's right to such things as your will, life insurance proceeds, trust benefits, retirement death benefits, power of attorney designation, pay on death bank accounts, transfer on death vehicle registration, and survivorship rights to any property taken in joint tenancy.
+"Dissolution or annulment of your marriage may automatically change cancel your spouse's right to such things as rights under your will, trust benefits, retirement death benefits, trust, retirement benefit plan, power of attorney designation, pay on death bank accounts account, transfer on death vehicle registration, and survivorship rights to any property taken owned in joint tenancy, and any other similar thing.
 It does not automatically cancel your spouse's rights as beneficiary of your life insurance policy.
 If you do not want the dissolution or annulment of your marriage to interfere with the named beneficiary on these things, you must make that intention clear.
-Your rights to such things as your spouse's will, life insurance proceeds, trust benefits, retirement death benefits, power of attorney designation, pay on death bank accounts, transfer on death vehicle registration, and survivorship rights to any property taken in joint tenancy may also be automatically changed upon dissolution or annulment of your marriage.
+Your rights to such things as policy.
+If these are not the results that

+Dissolution or annulment of your marriage may also automatically cancel your rights under your spouse's will, trust benefits, retirement death benefits benefit plan, power of attorney designation, pay on death bank -accounts account, transfer on death vehicle registration, and survivorship rights to any property taken in joint tenancy may also be automatically changed upon dissolution or annulment of your marriage owned in joint tenancy, and any other similar thing.
 It does not automatically cancel your rights as beneficiary of your spouse's life insurance policy.
+You you want, you must change your will, trust, account agreement, or other similar document to reflect your actual wishes.

 You should review these matters, as well as any credit cards, other credit accounts, insurance policies, retirement benefit plans, and credit reports to determine whether they should be changed or whether you should take any other actions in view of the dissolution or annulment of your marriage, or your legal separation."